 The Final Stages

 Individual departments at Cambridge nominate their top students based on academics.
-Then four different Gates review committees (biological sciences, physical sciences, arts, and social sciences) will short-list candidates to be called for a national interview for January 27 and 28, 2017.
+Then four different Gates review committees (biological sciences, physical sciences, arts, and social sciences) will short-list candidates to be called for a national interview in January.
 We will coordinate mock interviews for those students called to an interview.
 The final selection is generally publicly announced within a week of the Gates Cambridge interview.

 General Application Tips